panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 Stale state happens when a closure captures outdated state variables.
 You can fix this by updating the state using a callback that calculates the new state based on previous one.

-Finally, `useState()` manages simple to moderate complexity of state.
-To deal with highly complex state operations, a wiser alternative is `useReducer()` hook.
+Finally, you would use `useState()` to manages simple state.
+To deal with more complex state a wiser alternative is `useReducer()` hook.